maxdev1/fenster/README.md

 Aside from this way, it is also possible to link the entire application into your embedded software and directly interface with the component classes.

+## Embedding & platform-specifics

+The project intends to keep dependencies for the target platform minimal.
+The major dependencies of the project are:

+* **C++ compiler**
+* **zlib**, **pixman** and **libpng** as dependencies to below
+* **freetype** for font rendering
+* **cairo** for accelerated 2D drawing

+With these libraries available on the target platform, porting the project requires implementing a set of platform-specific type definitions and functions.
+The headers for these definitions are found in `libfenster/inc/platform/platform.hpp` and `server/src/platform/platform.hpp`.
+Each header includes documentation explaining the required functions and their expected behavior.

+Currently, two platform implementations exist:
+* **ghost**, the actual implementation for Ghost OS;
+* **windows-mingw-sim** a WinAPI-based simulation layer for debugging and testing on Windows

+These implementations serve as examples for creating new platform integrations.

 ## Client library

 `libfenster` offers a set of component classes and layouts that can be combined to create a UI for your application.